bsdpot/potluck/mailhub-potluck/README.md

 The POSTNETWORKS parameter is a comma-deliminated list of host/mask addresses with zero restrictions and must include `"127.0.0.0/8,10.0.0.0/8,!10.0.0.1,your-trusted-host/netmask,your-trusted-host-2/netmask"`

 > Do not set too broadly, exclude your gateway/firewall IP with !, else postfix will become an open relay.

+The WHITELIST parameter is similar to POSTNEWORKS, except no exclusions, or 127.0.0.1.
+Include your LAN and trusted mail hosts `"10.0.0.0/8,your-trusted-host/netmask,your-trusted-host-2/netmask"`

 The POSTDOMAINS parameter is a comma-deliminated list of domain names to accept mail for, such as `"domain.tld, other.com, newdomain.sh"`.